Where Do They All Go? PCB Layout Component Placement Guidelines

 Arrange Your Components and Floorplan Your Placement

 In the same way that I organize my cards by suits in my hand, I have found that it really helps to arrange all of my parts according to where they need to be placed.
-I will do this in two steps with the first being floorplanning my placement.
-A floorplan is a sketched out plan of your parts placement before you start the actual task of putting components on the board.
+I will do this in two steps with the first being floor planning my placement.
+A floorplan is a sketched out plan of your parts placement before you start the actual task of putting components on the printed circuit board.

 Whether I create this floorplan myself or it comes from someone else, I have found that it’s a good idea to know where all the parts need to go before I start shotgunning components on the screen.
 This helps me to create a placement that allows for trace routing and an even power distribution.